jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/PointerArithmetic/task.md

 The behavior of arithmetic operations on pointers actually depends on the type of the pointer.
 Namely, it depends on the size of the pointed-to type.

-For example, let us have an array of type `int` instead of `char`.
+For example, let us consider an array of type `int` instead of `char`.

 ```c++
 int b[SIZE] = { 0, 1, 2, 3, 4, 5, 6, 7 };
 ```

-Taking a pointer to the beginning of the array and then advancing it by `1` would give us a pointer pointing to the second element of the array, not the second memory cell.
+If we take a pointer to the beginning of the array and then advance it by `1`, we get a pointer pointing to the second element of the array, not the second memory cell.

 ```c++